natinusala/painless-linux/README.md

 Put the SD card in the console.

 Then, use shofel2 to run the coreboot you recompiled, like usual.
 Linux should boot immediately without the need to run `imx_usb` !

+_You should probably put a rootfs in mmcblk0p2._

 ## Credits
 * kombos for the pre-built kernel and DTB